TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

         n   : number of terms to compute

     Returns:
-        list of x,y pairs for a n attractor
-        [[x: float, y: float],...]
+        list of x,y pairs for a Gumowski-Mira attractor [[x: float, y: float],...]